GRIETIOTLAB/GISMO-VI/GettingStarted/Readme.txt

 The folder contains code for the following:
-- Onboard LED at GPIO 2
+- Onboard LED at GPIO 2 (Digital output example)
-- Onboard relay at GPIO 13
+- Onboard relay at GPIO 13 (Digital output example)
 - Serial communication code
-- Magnetic switch at GPIO 16
+- Magnetic switch at GPIO 16 (Digital input example)
+- Soil Moisture Sensor at GPIO 34 (Analog input example)
+- Basic OLED code
+- Connecting to WiFi network
+- Connecting and updating Firebase
+- All combined with a credentials file